kjmagill/golden-paver/README.md

 ## Key Features

 - **Fully Responsive Design:** A seamless experience across desktops, tablets, and mobile devices.
+- **Performance Optimized:** Engineered for a fast user experience with techniques like:
+    - **Prioritized Loading:** Critical above-the-fold imagery is preloaded for rapid initial rendering (Improved LCP).
+    - **Lazy Loading:** Off-screen gallery images are loaded on-demand as the user scrolls.
+    - **Layout Shift Prevention:** Images have explicit dimensions to prevent content jumping during load (Improved CLS).
+    - **Efficient Rendering:** React components are memoized to prevent unnecessary re-renders.
 - **Interactive Before & After Sliders:** A powerful visual tool to demonstrate the quality and impact of the restoration services.
 - **Dynamic Components:** Built with React for a modular, maintainable, and interactive user interface.
 - **Accessible UI:** Designed with accessibility in mind, incorporating ARIA roles, semantic HTML, and keyboard navigation support.